- Contact information

 Within Goose Lake Wildlife Area lies Goose Lake Drumlins State Natural Area.
 A remnant of the wetland-drumlin complex left by the receding Wisconsin glacier, the area is a forested complex with tamarack and mixed deciduous forest on adjacent drumlins.
 The natural area was designated in 1992 in recognition of the unique geologic and floral features of the property.
 Numerous waterfowl use the area including sandhill crane, lesser scaup, blue-winged teal and wood duck.
 Other animals include otter, mink and muskrat.
 Rare plants include swamp agrimony (Agrimonia parviflora), tufted bulrush (Scirpus cespitosus) and two orchids.
 Goose Lake Drumlins is owned by the DNR and was designated a State Natural Area in 2002.

 Today, prescribed burning and chemical and mechanical brush control are techniques used to maintain open grasslands.
 Occasional timber harvests are conducted to maintain and enhance the oak/hickory woodlands.
+Timber sales have taken place periodically on the uplands for wildlife habitat management and harvest of forest products.
 For a complete list of resource management, development and protection objectives, as well as public use management and development objectives.

 The Glacial Heritage Area master plan was completed in 2011 and guides the long term management of this property.
 Progress toward achieving the goals of the master plan are tracked through annual monitoring reports.